 Origami enthusiasts are always interested in new kinds of paper on the market.
 Did you know that some papers are made with animal droppings?

-Animals that eat a lot of vegetable matter and have poor digestive systems generate poo that is suitable for making paper.
+Animals which eat a lot of vegetable matter and have poor digestive systems generate poo that is suitable for making paper.
 The animal droppings are washed and boiled for many hours.
 The solution is then blended or spun to soften and cut the fibers.
-Other things such as dye and/or other fibrous materials may be added to give the solution the proper consistency.
+Other things such as dye and/or other fibrous materials may be be added to give the solution the proper consistency.
 The slurry is then sifted onto rectangular sieves and allowed to dry.
 When dry, the thin layer of plant fibers is peeled off the sieve and made into paper and paper products.

 - Elephant Dung Paper (Lampang, Thailand): It is estimated that one elephant can produce enough dung to make about 115 sheets of paper per day.

 - Mr Ellie Pooh (Sri Lanka): Paper products are 100% recycled; 75% of the content is from elephant dung.
 The papers are handmade, acid free, and made with no toxic chemicals.

 - Elephant Poo Paper (conservation parks): One piece of elephant poo can make 25 sheets of large paper – this translates to about 10 standard sized journals.